-DataContext methods that map to stored procedures and functions are displayed in the methods pane of the O/R Designer.
-The methods pane is the pane along the side of the Entities pane (the main design surface).
-The methods pane lists all DataContext methods that you have created by using the O/R Designer.
-By default, the methods pane is empty; drag stored procedures or functions from Server Explorer/Database Explorer onto the O/R Designer to create DataContext methods and populate the methods pane.
+DataContext methods that map to stored procedures and functions are displayed in the Methods pane of the O/R Designer.
+The Methods pane is the pane along the side of the Entities pane (the main design surface).
+The Methods pane lists all DataContext methods that you created by using the O/R Designer.
+By default, the Methods pane is empty; drag stored procedures or functions from Server Explorer or Database Explorer onto the O/R Designer to create DataContext methods and populate the Methods pane.
 For more information, see How to: Create DataContext methods mapped to stored procedures and functions (O/R Designer).

 Open and close the methods pane by right-clicking the O/R Designer and then clicking Hide Methods Pane or Show Methods Pane, or use the keyboard shortcut CTRL+1.